 Roving security officers patrol the University parking lots Monday through Sunday, 24 hours a day.
-Employees and students who plan on remaining on campus late into the evening to study or work should move their vehicle to a lot closer to campus buildings (i.e. Lots 17 or 24 or the Parking Structure.)
-The Parking Structure will close at 1:00 a.m.
-If your car is not removed from the structure prior to that time, it will be locked in or towed.
-The University Service Center (USC) parking lot is available after 5:00 p.m., as well as the faculty/staff parking lot north of the Business Center.
+Employees and students who plan on remaining on campus late into the evening to study or work should move their vehicle to a lot closer to campus buildings (i.e., Lots 17 or 24 or the WesternU Health Parking Structure).
+The WesternU Health Parking Structure will close at 1:30 AM, unless otherwise stated.
+Any vehicle left in the parking structure will be locked in or towed at the owner's expense.

+The University Service Center parking lot is available to students after 5:00 p.m., as well as the faculty/staff parking lot north of the Nursing Science Center (Lot 17).
+Students are encouraged to follow all guidance in the Campus Safety and Security section of this catalog for more information on how to safely park on campus.

-City Parking Lots - Those who elect to park in the metered lots without a permit will be required to pay \$3.00 per day per vehicle (\$1.00 after 7:00 p.m.).
+City Parking Lots

+Those who elect to park in the metered lots without a permit will be required to pay the posted per day per vehicle rate.
 Parking along the streets is permitted with certain posted restrictions.
 Parking rates are subject to change by the City of Pomona.